Click To Check Botox Cost & Prices in Singapore

 - It is faster, less expensive and less risky than plastic surgery.

 The way that dermal fillers like Rejuran Healer work is that they plump areas which have lost volume.
 This helps erase wrinkles and fine lines.
-By contrast, Botox forces the muscles to temporarily stop working.
+By contrast, Botox injections target muscles forcing them to temporarily stop working.
 It is not used to “fill in” any sunken areas.
 It just restricts movements so that you don’t do anything that causes wrinkles to happen.
 This is how it actually erases creases and fine lines.

 Frequently Asked Questions about Botox in Singapore

 Q: How is the pain level?